Kormac Valdebenito

-Kormac Sidney Valdebenito Gómez (born 1 February 1982) is a Chilean former football player who played as a midfielder.
+Kormac Sidney Valdebenito Gómez (born 1 February 1982) is a Chilean former professional footballer who played as a midfielder.

 Club career

 Born in Valdivia, Valdebenito came to Universidad Católica youth system in 1995, after being watched by Jorge Alvial, a football agent, in a championship in his city of birth called Mundialito (Little World Cup), joining the first team thanks to coach Juvenal Olmos in 2001, with whom he won the Chilean Primera División title in 2002 Apertura.

 In Chile he also played for Deportes Melipilla, Deportes Puerto Montt and Unión Española.

 Abroad he played for USL First Division clubs Virginia Beach Mariners and Puerto Rico Islanders, where he was recommended by Jorge Alvial.

 International career

-He represented Chile at under-17 level in the 1999 South American Championship.
+Valdebenito represented Chile at under-17 level in the 1999 South American Championship.

 Post-retirement

-He graduated as a football manager at the INAF (National Football Institute).
+Valdebenito graduated as a football manager at the INAF (National Football Institute).

 He works as a football agent, having been the representative of players such as Felipe Jaramillo, Jean Beausejour, Marco Estrada, Carlos Carmona, among others.

 In 2010, he also worked as Sport Manager of Sportverein Jugendland Fussball from Peñaflor in the Chilean Tercera B, with Eduardo Bonvallet as coach.